 Blogging Mistakes Most Corporate Bloggers Still Make

-Sometimes it really breaks my heart to see blogging mistakes that are so fundamental that they render a corporate blog useless while at the same time being so easy to fix that it’s gross negligence keep on failing like this.
+Sometimes I see stupid blogging mistakes that are so fundamental that they render a corporate blog useless.
+At the same time

 It’s nothing I make up, I’m not talking about blogs that are already established.
 I am speaking of mostly corporate blogs that either started recently or are more or less alive for a few years already.